Creative journalism: Created story

 Hugh Cudlipp has defined creative journalism differently, as the art of causing something to occur that would not otherwise materialise and the antithesis of the phantom scoop where the foretold event does not occur.
 He also puts it as making news not faking news This definition has been alluded to by others.

 Creative presentation

 Creative journalism can be applied to a journalistic work that has creative presentation.
-Used this way if will often be used to denote a praiseworthy example of photojournalism, visual journalism or graphic journalism.
+Used this way, it will often be used to denote a praiseworthy example of photojournalism, visual journalism or graphic journalism.

 Euphemism

-The euphemism for Creative journalism refers to the similar use of 'creative' in creative accounting.
-Here creative is used in the sense to mislead.
-The term has elements of relationship to tabloid journalism, yellow journalism and fakes news, though there are differences in emphasis and objectives.
+As a euphemism, creative journalism refers to the similar use of 'creative' in creative accounting.
+Here "creative" is used in the sense of "misleading".
+The term has elements of relationship to tabloid journalism, yellow journalism and fake news, though there are differences in emphasis and objectives.
 A significant difference from clickbait is the former but form emphasis on the story.